Peer Review Policy

 2. Double-Anonymous Peer Review

-• Authors must remove all identifying information before submission (names, affiliations, acknowledgments, funding statements when applicable).
+• Authors must remove all identifying information before submission (names, affiliations, acknowledgments, and funding statements when applicable).

 Confidentiality is a core component of AMRJ’s peer-review system.